Last edited 09/30/2021

 What types of therapy does Melanie Chung-Sherman offer?

-Melanie Chung-Sherman offers therapy for families and individuals.
+Melanie Chung-Sherman offers therapy for groups and individuals.

 Does Melanie Chung-Sherman offer in-person appointments?